Digitally Wise...Dreams Realized

 Both were well received by farmers.

-BBLIL used Magician quite effectively for launch of Kadak Chhap Tea in Etawah.
+BBLIL used Magician quite effectively for the launch of Kadak Chhap Tea in Etawah.

 “Direct Contact” is a face-to-face relationship with people individually and with groups such as the Panchayats and other village groups.
 Such contact helps in arousing the villager’s interest in their own problem and motivating them towards self-development.